 - 6. RHHA is awaiting delivery and installation of its new sewage pump out station for the disposal of black water from vessels into the main foul sewer. - 7.
 RHHA has collected together various reports received over the summer of excess algae causing concern locally regarding negative impacts on habitats, on restoration projects and on commercial fishing.
-These have been sent to the Environment Agency, Natural England, Southern Inshore Fisheries & Conservation Authority and the Solent Forum to assist with the evidence base in the work to address nitrate levels. - 8.
+These have been sent to the Environment Agency, Natural England, Southern Inshore Fisheries & Conservation Authority and the Solent Forum to assist with the evidence base in the work to address nitrate levels.
+RHHA is also supporting Portsmouth University in its work on the Rapid reduction of Nutrients in Transitional waters (RaNTrans) Project (via 8c below).
+The wider project will also develop algal mat removal and nutrient reduction techniques specific for intertidal mudflats elsewhere in the Solent, see https://rantransproject.com/. - 8.
 Farmland bordering the estuary near Botley has recently been purchased by Eastleigh Borough Council and will be taken out of active farming as part of the nitrate neutrality work.
 EBC hopes to buffer this with additional tree planting and re-establishing hedgerows.
 This land is adjacent to that owned by Hampshire County Council (River Hamble Country Park) and is directly opposite The National Trust's Curbridge Nature Reserve, both also bordering the estuary.